ppy/osu-wiki/wiki/Tournaments/CMT_4K/2017/en.md

      - Most maps won.
      - Have higher ∑{(total score difference) / (maximum score)}.
      - Winner of the rematch.
-5. The top **2** players(may vary with the number of registered players) of each group will move on to the Knock-Out Stages.。
+5. The top **2** players (may vary with the number of registered players) of each group will move on to the Knock-Out Stages.
 6. Following stages are Double Elimination Stages.
 This means that the winner moves to the next stage and the losing player gets moved to the Loser bracket.
 7. The stages are split up into the following: